leia-sefkin/user-service/README.md

 Prometheus is configured for tracking route response times using the [express-prom-bundle module](https://github.com/jochen-schweizer/express-prom-bundle).
 You can view metrics at `localhost:3000/metrics` and graphs through a running Prometheus instance.
 Be sure to load your prometheus with the config file located at `/prometheus-data/prometheus.yml`

+Logging happens via the [winston logging module](https://github.com/winstonjs/winston).
+Logs are output to the console as well as to an `error.log` file which collects errors, and a `comibined.log` file which collects everything.
+These files are stored in the root of the app directory.
+To change these settings update the intialization of winston in `/src/util.js`.

 # Usage

 ## POST /users